 Contribution to the pension fund scheme gets you tax benefits across three sections:

 Section 80 CCD(1): Rs 1.5 lakh.
 This section is a part of section 80C.
 Note that the limit provided under section 80CCCD(1) has to be read along with section 80C.
 The tax deduction limit across sections 80C, 80CCD (1), and 80CCC together is Rs 1.5 lakh and not individually.

 Section 80 CCD(1B): The 80CCD1B limit is Rs 50,000.
 This is an additional benefit.

-The pension fund scheme being talked about in the aforesaid sections is the National Pension Scheme (NPS).
-It is a retirement scheme which is notified by the central government that offers tax benefits to us under various sections of the income tax act.
+The pension fund scheme being talked about in the aforesaid sections is National Pension Scheme (NPS).
+It is a retirement scheme that is notified by the central government that offers tax benefits to us under various sections of the income tax act.

 After this, you need to keep making yearly contributions until the age of 60.
 Pension accounts will invest in equities, government and company bonds throughout the tenure of the plan.

 You can choose between:-

 Here you get to decide how much is your NPS account to invest in the different assets.
 You can change the allocation to equities and debt accordingly throughout the life cycle of your NPS account’s tenure.